osaeris/ptz-rink/README.md

 Notes

     The application will create `config/camera.json` automatically on first run.
-    You don't need to make any changes to the file, just go to the settings cog to set up your camera. http://<pi-ip>:5001/settings
+    You dont need to make any changes to the file, just go to the settings cog to set up your camera. http://<pi-ip>:5001/settings
     A sample structure is provided in `config/camera.example.json` for reference.